To see other blog posts by topic:

 Costs associated with a tiny house build’s design and planning phase can make up to 10% of total project costs.
 Hiring an architect to translate your tiny house dreams into a physical reality will take up the bulk of that 10% cost.
 The first budgeting phase includes a rough, loose budget, where you might tell the architect what you can afford.
 The architect will try to create a design that falls within your price range, but it isn’t necessarily the architect’s job to know the cost of everything.
 First, the architect will take your design ideas and create a floor plan.
 From that floor plan, you can determine material costs and whether or not the project is feasible.

 Learning how to design your own tiny house can save you some money in this phase of the building process.
 In our online Tiny House Academy, we teach you how to custom design your tiny house without the help of an architect.
-By learning to make architectural drawings on your own, you can save up to 10% right off the bat.
+By learning to make architectural drawings on your own, you can save up to 10% right off the bat and gain more control over the entire build.
+This is one of the smartest ways to save money while building a house, since the design stage affects every other cost that comes after it.

 Text reads: Tiny House Academy at Wild Abundance.
 Photo is on right of man sitting in front of tiny house.